What is assessment?

 Ofqual refer to them as CASLO qualifications because they require assessors to Confirm the Acquisition of Specified Learning Outcomes.
 Apart from these three defining characteristics, CASLO qualifications take many different forms.

 Technology can be combined with traditional methods of assessment; for example, learners can complete a written assignment by word-processing their response and submitting it by e-mail, or uploading it to a virtual learning environment (VLE) or a cloud based application.
-Combining methods of assessment helps to promote differentiation and inclusivity; for example, learners could complete assessment activities online to test their knowledge, but be observed in person to assess their performance.
+Combining methods of assessment helps to promote differentiation and inclusivity.
+For example, learners could complete assessment activities online to test their knowledge, but be observed in person to assess their skills.

 Alternatively, assessment can be solely online; for example, when a learner is taking an online course, their assessment will also be online.

 Technology is great for formative assessment; for example, by the use of quizzes and online activities.
-Scroll to to the end of this page to find lots of examples of applications which you could use.
+You can access lots of examples of applications which you could use.

-Jisc have produced a guide 'Effective assessment in a digital age' which you can download here
+Jisc have produced a guide 'Effective assessment in a digital age'.

-Alternatively, you can read this page of information about upgrading your qualification, and then complete a self-assessment grid as evidence of your knowledge and practice.
+Alternatively, you can read about upgrading your qualification, and then complete a self-assessment grid as evidence of your knowledge and practice.

 If your role involves the assessment of learning, whether in a classroom, the workplace or another setting, there are often risks involved.